 Rex Ellis wrapped up the interview with Gamble and Huff as if he were ending a sermon, and like a preacher building to a crescendo, intoned that “there was an anointing” when the founders of Philadelphia International Records began their work together.
 He exhorted the audience to give the pair a standing ovation, and the crowd jumped to its feet as one.

 Showcasing some of Gamble and Huff’s best-known songs were Amazing Grace Little, who wrapped her warm, powerful contralto around every number, and the Soul Survivors, who had the audience singing along to "Expressway to Your Heart" and the perennially popular "Me and Mrs. Jones."
 Harold Melvin’s Blue Notes, a vocal quartet, had the house up and dancing with hits such as "If You Don’t Know Me by Now," and "Bad Love."
 As the concert drew to a close, and people drifted out into the warm summer evening, there was a feeling of exaltation in the air.

 Ariel Fielding is a Fellow at the Folklife Festival working to increase online and community engagement.
 She is also a producer of culturally diverse performing arts and educational programming, with an emphasis on South Asian and Afrocentric work, and holds a M.Mus. in Ethnomusicology from the University of London.

-Click on images to check out the dynamic moves of Harold Melvin’s Blue Notes
+Click on the image above to check out the dynamic moves of Harold Melvin's Blue Notes.